Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training: Experiments

 \subsection{Results Comparision}

 \mypara{Indoor semantic segmentation results.} In \tabref{tab:sem_seg}, we present the main results of different variants of our method on multiple standard semantic segmentation benchmarks, and compare with previous state-of-the-art methods at both system-level and module-level.
-Following the common practice of pre-training methods~\cite{xie2020pointcontrast,hou2021exploring,wu2023masked}, our method is built on the voxel-based architecture SparseUNet~\cite{choy20194d}, which is more efficient and allows large-scale representation learning.
+Following the common practice of pre-training methods~\cite{xie2020pointcontrast,hou2021exploring,wu2023masked}, our method is built on both convolution-based architecture SparseUNet~\cite{choy20194d} and transformer-based architecture PTv3~\cite{pointcept2023}.
 Under the unsupervised setting, our framework could smoothly integrate MSC~\cite{wu2023masked} and enable it to benefit from joint training on multiple datasets, \eg, improving on ScanNet200 Val split by 1.6 points, and on S3DIS Area5 mIoU by 1.8 points.
 More importantly, the results also surpass all previous SOTAs, verifying the effectiveness and potential of large-scale unsupervised pre-training for 3D scene understanding.
-When further considering the supervised joint training setting, and fine-tuning upon it, our method further sees consistent performance gains across benchmarks and secures position as a new SOTA.
+When further considering the supervised joint training setting, and fine-tuning upon it, our method further sees consistent performance gains across tasks and secures position as a new SOTA.